On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-To enable the recursive numerical scheme detailed in Section~\ref{sub-sec:DeepONet-scheme}, we also need to design the \textit{Branch} Net to be resolution-independent.
-That is, it must allow flexible locations for the~$m$ sensors.
-To this end, we allow the Branch Net to take as the input the concatenation of the vector of relative sensor locations~$\{d_{k-1}\}_{k=1}^m \subset [0,h_n]$ with the input values~$\tilde{y}_m^n$, as depicted in Figure~\ref{fig:DeepONet}.
-However, we remark that for the critical case of $m=1$, \ie when we use the partition approach~\cite{milano2010power}, one does not need to include the relative sensor location.
+To enable the recursive numerical scheme described in Section~\ref{sub-sec:DeepONet-scheme}, we must design the \textit{Branch} Net to be resolution-independent.
+This means it must allow flexible locations for the $m$ sensors.
+To achieve this, we let the Branch Net take as input the concatenation of the vector of relative sensor locations, $\{d_{k-1}\}_{k=1}^m \subset [0,h_n]$, with the input values $\tilde{y}_m^n$, as shown in Fig.~\ref{fig:DeepONet}.
+However, we remark that for the critical case of $m=1$, \ie when we use the partition approach~\cite{milano2010power}, there is no need to include the relative sensor locations.

-The \textit{Trunk} Net takes as input the step-size~$h_n \in (0, h_n]$ and outputs the vector of trainable basis functions: